Find Grad Schools

 1 Yearly Graduations

 Iowa State University comes in at #8 on our list of the most popular colleges offering master's degrees in apparel and textiles.
 Roughly 31,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,982 per year, while in-state graduate students, on average, pay $10,996 per year.
+The average in-state tuition for full-time undergraduates is $8,678 per year, while in-state graduate students, on average, pay $10,572 per year.
 During the most recent year for which we have data, 1 people received their master's degree in apparel and textiles from Iowa State.
-About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.

 #8